 Graduate Admissions

-Embarking on a Hayward University Theology program within the theological context holds profound significance, whether you are a recent theology graduate contemplating your path, a working theologian aiming for career progression, a theology enthusiast envisioning a venture, or a visionary seeking to make a theological impact.
-The merits extend beyond personal and theological growth, influencing your trajectory in the realms of theological leadership, business ethics, and entrepreneurial initiatives.
-Choosing a Hayward University Theology program within a theological framework elevates not only your personal and theological standing but also amplifies your potential for impactful leadership in the dynamic intersection of theology, business, and entrepreneurship.
-It's a transformative step that aligns your theological convictions with a future marked by ethical leadership, theological integrity, and positive societal and spiritual impact.
+Embarking on a Theology program at Hayward University holds significant importance, whether you are a recent theology graduate contemplating your next steps, a working theologian seeking career advancement, a theology enthusiast envisioning a new venture, or a visionary aspiring to make a theological impact.
+The advantages extend beyond personal and theological development, influencing your trajectory in theological leadership, business ethics, and entrepreneurial initiatives.
+Enrolling in a Hayward University Theology program enhances not only your personal and theological stature but also amplifies your potential for impactful leadership at the intersection of theology, business, and entrepreneurship.
+It is a transformative step that aligns your theological convictions with a future characterized by ethical leadership, theological integrity, and positive societal and spiritual influence.

 Demonstrating English Proficiency

-English serves as the medium of instruction at Hayward University, and it is imperative that all applicants demonstrate proficiency in the English language.
+English is the medium of instruction at Hayward University, and all applicants must demonstrate proficiency in the English language.
 This proficiency must be validated during Step 1 of the application process.
-Graduate-level applicants are required to provide evidence of English language proficiency through one of the following methods.
-Applicants who are native English speakers are automatically considered proficient and do not need to provide additional proof of language proficiency.
-Applicants can demonstrate proficiency by showing evidence of earning a degree from a college or university where English served as the primary language of instruction.
-Applicants can submit an official transcript reflecting the completion of a minimum of 30 semester credit hours with an average grade of "B" (equivalent to 3.00 on a 4.00-point scale) or higher.
-This coursework must have been undertaken at an accredited college or university where English was the language of instruction.
-The fulfillment of one of these criteria is essential for ensuring that applicants possess the necessary English language skills to actively participate and succeed in the academic programs at Hayward University.
-This policy is integral to maintaining the academic standards and fostering effective communication within the university community. or
+Graduate applicants are required to provide evidence of English language proficiency through one of the following means.
+Native English speakers are automatically considered proficient and do not need to provide additional proof.
+Applicants may demonstrate proficiency by presenting evidence of having earned a degree from a college or university where English was the primary language of instruction.
+They can submit an official transcript reflecting the completion of at least 30 semester credit hours with an average grade of "B" (equivalent to 3.00 on a 4.00-point scale) or higher.
+This coursework must have been undertaken at an accredited institution where English was the language of instruction.
+Meeting one of these criteria is essential for ensuring that applicants possess the necessary English language skills to engage successfully in the academic programs at Hayward University.
+This policy is integral to maintaining academic standards and fostering effective communication within the university community.

 Provide a score report that shows having met the minimum score requirement on one of the following English proficiency qualification exams:

-English Proficiency Qualification Minimum score required by MTh students
+English Proficiency Qualification Minimum score required by Students

 Test of English as a Foreign Language (TOEFL*) Paper-based Test (PBT) 530